alexshadowolex/Spotify-Bot/README.md

 * Use any compiled binary (.jar-files) at your own risk.
 They could be doing anything without you knowing it.
 Either you trust me and my builds or not.
 I will take no responsibility for anything.
 * You can change the properties' values at any time, but they will only be applied after the next start up.
 * Make sure to check on releases, if there are newer version of the project-setup- or setup-token-jar, if needed.
-* If an error occurres (a window with a big wall of text appears), check the bottom part of the message.
+* If an error occurred (a window with an error message appeared), read the error message.
 The most common mistake is a property missing or having invalid data.
 A property missing can be identified like this: <br>
   ![exampleMissingProperty.png](images/exampleMissingProperty.png)
   <br>
-  Here you can see in the last two lines "getProperty("command_prefix") must not be null" and "at config.TwitchBotConfig", indicating that the property "command_prefix" is missing.
+  Here you can see the name of the faulty property and the file it is located in.
-* If any issues occurre, message me on Discord (alexshadowolex) or on [Twitch](https://twitch.tv/alexshadowolex).
+* If any issues occurred, message me on Discord (alexshadowolex) or on [Twitch](https://twitch.tv/alexshadowolex).
 Please also provide the log files and tell me, what went wrong.
 * Also feel free to message me for any improvement ideas.